espoon-voltti/evaka/README.md

 - [`docs`](docs/) – General eVaka documentation
 - [`evaka-bom`](evaka-bom/) – Shared BOM for eVaka Gradle projects, for easier dependency updates and control
-- [`espoo-customizations`](espoo-customizations/) – A common directory with
-  placeholder files for anything specific to Espoo's eVaka implementation that cannot be licensed alongside the core

 ## Contributing